-Poreign currency component at constant across an across a property institutions serving households. + = net accumulation of assets larger than net accumulation of liabilities (net outflow of capital). - = net accumulation of assets smaller than net accumulation of liabilities (net inflow of capital).
+Poreign currency component at constant across a constant and a component institutions serving households. + = net accumulation of assets larger than net accumulation of liabilities (net outflow of capital). - = net accumulation of assets smaller than net accumulation of liabilities (net inflow of capital).